Davos 2020: Trump rejects 'prophets of doom' at climate-focused WEF | DW | 21.01.2020

 'There is a difference between being heard to actually leading to something,' Thunberg said at the start of the WEF

 Who else will be there?
 Over 50 heads of state and government will be in attendance along with over 3,000 other attendees.
 German Chancellor Angela Merkel is due to speak on Thursday.
-Following in Thunberg's footsteps, other young activists will also take part this year, including South African climate activist Ayakha Melithafa, Irish teen scientist Fionn Ferreira.
+Following in Thunberg's footsteps, other young activists are also taking part this year, including South African climate activist Ayakha Melithafa, Irish teen scientist Fionn Ferreira.

 What to look out for: It will be the first time that Trump meets with the new European Commission President Ursula von der Leyen.
 The US leader has repeatedly clashed with the EU over trade and tax policies.
 It also remains to be seen whether businesses will back up their pledges on climate change with concrete action.

 What is Davos?
-The World Economic Forum was launched in 1971 by German economist Klaus Schwab.
+It's the 50th meeting of the World Economic Forum this year, which was launched by German economist Klaus Schwab.
 The meeting takes place at the Swiss ski resort of Davos, drawing world leaders, business executives, academics, charity heads and celebrities.
 The conference is used to hold bilateral meetings, make business deals or to try and impact the global agenda.
 The meeting this year runs from January 21 – 24.

 rs/rt (AFP, AP, Reuters)